Chevrolet Volt (first generation): North America

 In mid-June 2011, General Motors (GM) temporarily halted production at the Detroit/Hamtramck Assembly plant for approximately one month.
 This pause was undertaken to implement important upgrades, including the installation of new tooling, equipment, and overhead conveyor systems across the facility.
 These allowed GM to triple the production rate of the Volt, facilitating the plant's readiness for the manufacturing of the 2012 Volt and Ampera.
 After the plant retooling, the production rate reached 150 units per day four days a week by August 2011.
 The Volt plant also underwent a shutdown in January 2012 to prepare for the production of the California lower-emission version.
 A four-week hiatus due to slow sales occurred between March and April 2012.
 GM, citing around 3,600 Volts in inventory, desired to reduce dealer inventories as production was expected to meet market demand.
 From September 17 to October 15, 2012, GM closed its Detroit-Hamtramck plant, affecting approximately 1,500 workers during downtime.
 This closure was for retooling to accommodate the assembly of the all-new tenth generation Chevrolet Impala alongside the 2013 Volt.

 The Cadillac ELR (pictured) and the Volt were both produced at the same Detroit facility and share the Voltec powertrain.

 In July 2012, production officially began for the 2013 model year Volt; deliveries commenced in the same month.
 In October 2012, GM announced that the Detroit-Hamtramck Assembly plant would serve as the manufacturing site for the Cadillac ELR luxury range-extender coupe, alongside the Volt and the Ampera.
 The inclusion of the ELR at the plant involved an investment of million, contributing to a cumulative product expenditure of million since December 2009.
 The first 2014 ELRs were produced in late May 2013, serving as pre-production units designated for testing before retail production began by the close of 2013.
-Official manufacture of the first generation ended on May 21, 2015; assembly of the pre-production second generation units began in March.
+Official manufacture of the first generation of the Volt ended on May 21, 2015; assembly of the pre-production second generation units began in March.

 In February 2012, GM introduced a low-emission version tailored for the Californian market.
 It features a package that classifies it as an "enhanced, advanced technology – partial zero-emissions vehicle" (enhAT-PZEV), granting it access to California's high-occupancy vehicle lanes (HOV).
 Updates encompass alterations to its engine and exhaust components.
 The catalytic converter was modified to add a secondary air-injection pump that introduces ambient air into the exhaust stream to help remove pollutants.